Sustainable Development Goals

 Goal 7: Affordable and Clean Energy

 Yet while electricity from wind, sunlight, and hydropower is becoming increasingly affordable, availability fluctuates and is unequally distributed around the world.
 As a universal energy source that is both storable and transportable, hydrogen plays a decisive role.
 The cross-divisional approach is aimed at developing technological solutions that enable both the production and use of hydrogen.
-The Industrial division supplies key components for electrolyzers.
+The division supplies key components for electrolyzers.
 As a partner of the energy industry, the Schaeffler Group promotes the expansion of renewable energy production with its products, e.g., for wind power.

 Read more